Activity distinction

 • whether the day should wait, change, or stop

 That is why this page exists.
-It preserves the useful search path, but it does not pretend that skydiving and paragliding are the same product.
+It preserves the useful search path, but it does not pretend that skydiving and paragliding are the same activity.

 A simple comparison